 Summary: This project studied the addition of a new one mile northbound general purpose lane on SR-57 from Orangewood Avenue to Katella Avenue in the Cities of Anaheim and Orange.
 The northbound general-purpose lane would join the northbound general purpose lane which was opened to traffic in 2014 between Katella Avenue and Lincoln Avenue.
 The Final Environmental Document and Final Project Report were approved on March 29, 2019.
-This project was approved for advancement through construction in the updated 2019 Next 10 Delivery Plan by the Board on November 11, 2019.
+This project was approved by the Board in the updated 2019 Next 10 Delivery Plan to advance through construction.
 The design phase is scheduled to begin in late 2021.